 Reading aloud is a fabulous way to identify grammar, spelling and punctuation errors.
 It’s also a skill that they can take with them throughout their life’s writing journey, at any time they need to independently check a piece of their own writing.

 - Edit the Next Day

 Stepping away from a piece of writing makes it far easier to see any errors.
 When you’ve been looking at the same words for a while, they become too familiar and mistakes are easier to miss.
 Trying making editing yesterday’s work the first part of today’s writing lesson.

 - Peer Editing Helps Students Learn to Love Mistakes

 Helping students learn to value the process of editing often requires a shift in mindset.
-The ways in which you ask students to practise their editing skills needs to reinforce the perception that making mistakes is normal/desirable/an awesome part of creating anything at all!
+The ways in which you ask students to practice their editing skills needs to reinforce the perception that making mistakes is normal/desirable/an awesome part of creating anything at all!
 Making peer editing (where students edit each other’s work) helps to cement this perspective.
 When students see that everyone makes mistakes in the writing process, they will feel less insecure or embarrassed about finding their own.

 - Use Supporting Resources

 Use high quality supporting resources such as a thesaurus or grammar guides to ensure students are learning the correct way to fix mistakes and improve their writing, rather than simply guessing.

 Washing up is always more fun when there’s music on to dance-wash.
 Tidying up is more fun when it’s a race to see who can finish first.
 Be creative in the way that you make editing a part of your students’ every day.
 Use a rainbow of highlighters to mark different types of corrections or go outside and let students sit under the trees while they edit their own or a peer’s work.